krumshis/lineserver/README.md

 ### How much time did I spend on it and what could I have done better

-I did the problem all in 1 day:
+I did the problem all in 1 workday (8 hours plus 1 extra hour for this README):
  * found the platform where to do the exercise
  * wrote pre-processing function
  * followed django tutorial and creating a project and an app